Innovative Clinical Trials Initiative

 - Increase the intensity of iCT research nationally.

-The SPOR iCT Initiative will include the following types of opportunities (additional information regarding timelines and funding can be found in each funding opportunity in ResearchNet):
+The SPOR iCT Initiative includes the following types of opportunities (but please note that specific information regarding timelines and available funding will only be provided in the individual funding opportunities posted on ResearchNet):

 - Catalyst Grants – These opportunities will provide seed funding for novel research perspectives.
 These are short-term grants to support research capacity building in iCTs in early research stages which could be useful for researchers to demonstrate sufficient potential and apply to operating grants.
 Applicants developing new and transformative methods relevant to iCTs, with the potential to generate high impact results, are highly encouraged to consider applying to this opportunity.
 Matching funds will not be required for this opportunity.